cisco/cisco-network-puppet-module/README.md

 Description of the NVE interface.
 Valid values are string, or keyword 'default'.

 ##### `global_ingress_replication_bgp`
-Configures ingress replication protocol to bgp for all VNIs.
+Sets ingress replication protocol to bgp for all VNIs.
 Valid values are true, false or keyword 'default'.

 ##### `global_mcast_group_l2`
 NVE Multicast Group for all L2 VNIs.
 Valid values are string or keyword 'default'.